On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Existing Work

 \subsection{Anomaly Detection}

-The Tor project maintain a censorship flagging tool, as described by Danezis\cite{Danezis2011a}, that assesses the ratio of daily connections on a per-country basis over a seven-day time period.
-If a country's ratio of users falls significantly outside of the globally-observed usage trends for Tor based on the fifty largest Tor-using countries, which are presumed not to filter connections, then a day is judged to be of interest.
+The Tor project maintain a censorship flagging tool, as described by Danezis\cite{Danezis2011a}.
+This tool uses a particle-filtering approach to model the ratio of daily connections for each country in a seven-day time period.
+If a country's ratio of current to past users increases or decreases significantly more than the average of the fifty largest Tor-using countries, then an anomaly is flagged.
+These reported anomalies are available at the Tor Project's metrics portal~\cite{tor-metrics}.
+We evaluate our approach's accuracy against that of Danezis in \S\ref{section:validation}.

-Principal component subspace analysis was used by Lakhina et al.~\cite{LakhinaCrovellaDiot:sigcomm2004} to identify network-wide anomalies in high-speed networks, where long-term patterns are assumed stable, via data gathered from a restricted set of link-level observation points.
-This is in contrast to our approach, which identifies per-country anomalies in usage data over a sliding time window in data that is assumed non-stationary.
+A related approach was used by Lakhina et al.~\cite{LakhinaCrovellaDiot:sigcomm2004} to identify \textit{network-wide} anomalies in high-speed networks.
+This work assumed that long-term network usage was stable, and made use of data gathered from a restricted set of link-level observation points to detect network-wide anomalies.
+Our approach relaxes both of these assumptions, neither of which hold for the Tor metrics data.
+These extensions are discussed in greater detail in \S\ref{rolling-analysis}.

-Several other works have extended or expanded aspects of this approach, notably \cite{Soule05combiningfiltering}, \cite{Zhang05networkanomography}, and \cite{Huang07communication-efficientonline}.
+Several other works have extended or expanded aspects of \cite{LakhinaCrovellaDiot:sigcomm2004}, notably \cite{Soule05combiningfiltering}, \cite{Zhang05networkanomography}, and \cite{Huang07communication-efficientonline}.
 These largely focus, however, on using a small number of network observation points to infer network-wide anomalies, and as such typically begin from relatively low-dimensional data.
-Our approach specifically focuses on per-observation anomalies across a dataset with several hundred dimensions, representing individual countries, in order to highlight states displaying anomalous behaviour.
+Our approach inverts this concept by detecting per-observation anomalies across a dataset with several hundred dimensions, representing individual countries' usage, in order to highlight states displaying anomalous behaviour.

-In addition, to counter the effects of significant long-term shifts in the underlying data, we also perform analyses over a rolling time window to cancel out large-scale developing patterns.
-This is discussed in greater detail in \S\ref{rolling-analysis}.